LiamMcKenzie/RPG-Frontend/README.md

 ## How to play
 To play:
-1. Download the latest version of the game from the [release page](https://github.com/OtagoPolytechnic/RPG-Frontend/releases/latest).
+1. Download the game from [itch.io](https://mckeld3.itch.io/emberstorm-chronicles-of-reckoning).
 2. Unzip the downloaded folder and run `Emberstorm.exe`.
 3. Create an account
 4. Create a character